jeredbare/ms17-010_to_slack/README.md

 # ms17-010_to_slack
 Scans for the MS17-010 vulnerability and drops the alert into slack.
 Creates a text file of vulnerable hosts.

 Before using please insert your slack API token into the "[insert api token here]" in the ms17-010_slack.sh file.
+Also modify the appropirate channel you want the alerts put in under the "channels=[channel]"

-USAGE: ./ms17_010_slack.sh [ip address or range]
+USAGE: ./ms17-010_slack.sh [ip address or range]

 Please run NMAP in the directory where the NSE script is.